These Are The Best Gifts R29 Editors Have Ever Received

 AdvertisementADVERTISEMENT

+“When I moved to NYC two years ago, my girlfriend was appalled at how tiny my bag was.
+She insisted that I needed a larger one to fit my daily essentials (how could I be a New Yorker without carrying around an umbrella, hand sanitizer, an emergency tote bag, a subway fan, lipstick, lipgloss, Chapstick, moisturizer, etc., etc., etc.?), but I insisted that I really didn’t want a giant bulky carrier as my daily go-to.
+Somehow, she managed to find the perfect-size bag to gift me.

+“This camera bag from Coach is shockingly roomy for how compact it is, due to its three substantial pockets.
+As far as a basic black bag goes, the gold hardware makes it feel stylish while being casual enough for day and fancy enough for night, and I love that I can use it year-round.
+It can’t quite fit an umbrella, but the adjustable strap can be unclipped to attach it via wrist loop on those ominously cloudy days when I leave the house.
+Tl;dr, it’s a perfect bag, and I’ll be using it for years to come.” —Charlotte Lewis, Sexual Health & Wellness Writer

 “This is not only one of the best home gifts I’ve received but also the most practical.
 I live in an area that’s cold and damp in the winter, and my laundry takes ages to dry.
-Adding a dehumidifier has made a huge difference to my clothes; they no longer feel weirdly damp even after airing out for days.
-I’ve also noticed less condensation and mould forming on my window frames since using this in my bedroom regularly.
-This dehumidifier is also whisper-quiet and has a self-regulating function (it only turns on when the humidity exceeds 65%) so we have been keeping this running when we’re asleep at night, too.
-It helps our rooms feel warmer, and we’ve found ourselves taking deeper, easier breaths when we’re asleep.” —Venus Wong, Senior Travel Writer
+Adding a dehumidifier has made a huge difference to my clothes; they no longer feel weirdly damp, even after airing out for days.
+I’ve also noticed less condensation and mold forming on my window frames since using this in my bedroom regularly."

-“I am not an athlete.
-I repeat, not an athlete.
-However, I am trying to get back into casual jogging.
-My roommate who is running a half-marathon raved about the comfort and benefits of APL’s trainers — not to mention how cool they look.
-After much deliberation, I gifted myself a pair of these high-tech-looking chunky trainers to add a little motivation to actually getting out the door to run.
-While an investment, these are the best things I have ever gifted to myself.
-They not only encourage me to run each time I see their neon shine on my shoe rack, but they are the most comfortable shoes I have ever worn.
-I feel like I’m running on clouds and was able to tackle over 6 kilometers after not running for a few months.
-My parents both have really horrible backs, so I also gifted them each a pair of TechLoom Zipline trainers.
-They, too, agree that they are wonderful shoes for coping with chronic back pain.
-Invest in yourself for the long run (pun intended).” —Becca Sax, Affiliate Coordinator

 AdvertisementADVERTISEMENT